lotharschulz/destructionDeclarationsCustomDataClasses/README.md

     }
 ```

-(branch 02)
+more details in branch destructDeclarationsCustomDataClasses02

-Adapting the destruction to the property
+Adapting the destruction of the property

 ```kotlin
     fun printCar(car: CarData):String{